 The Colorado Department of Public Health and Environment may have provided us with a Source Water Assessment Report for our water supply.
 For general information or to obtain a copy of the report please visit wqcdcompliance.com/ccr.
 The report is located under "Guidance: Source Water Assessment Reports".
 Search the table using 125720, TABERNASH MEADOWS WSD, or by contacting THOM YODER at 970-726-2839.
 The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
-It does not mean that the contamination has or will occur.
+It occur.
 We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
 This can help us ensure that quality finished water is delivered to your homes.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.
 Potential sources of contamination in our source water area are listed on the next page.